-Textbook: World Studies, Bob Jones University Press
+Textbook: World Studies, Bob Jones University Press 5th Edition

-This is a survey course of civilizations of the world through the lens of a Christian worldview.
-We begin with a brief review of history from Creation to the coming of Christ and progresses in a chronological journey around the world studying the ebb and flow of empires, cultures, Christianity, and world religions, concluding with an examination of the trends of the emerging 21st century.
-Students will have Socratic Seminar choices each quarter as well as projects and field trips.
-Evaluations are through textbook quizzes/tests, project expressions/demonstrations, classwork and participation, and completed homework.
+This is a survey course of world civilizations through the lens of a Christian worldview.
+We begin with a brief review of history from Creation to the coming of Christ and progress in a chronological journey around the world studying the ebb and flow of empires, cultures, Christianity, and world religions, concluding with an examination of the trends of the emerging 21st century.
+Evaluations are through textbook quizzes/tests, projects, classwork and participation, and completed homework.